 Lesson 2: Fossil Fun

 Students investigate how fossils form.
 In this lesson, students will make observations and hypotheses about what defines a fossil and their connection to rocks.
-After a PowerPoint lesson, students will amend or update their hypotheses, and work in groups to create a fictionalized storyboard about on of the DIG Box fossil specimens.
+After a PowerPoint lesson, students will amend or update their hypotheses, and work in groups to create a fictionalized storyboard about one of the DIG Box fossil specimens.

 Lesson 3: A Time and a Place

 Students learn about the major eons and eras of Earth and how they are defined by major geologic and evolutionary events.
-Student then conceptualize deep time by building their own timeline of Earth's major events, analyzing and comparing data to reach their conclusions.
+Students then conceptualize deep time by building their own timeline of Earth's major events, analyzing and comparing data to reach their conclusions.

 Thank you so much for the [DIG Foundations] Box!
 My students love it!!!
 I am already thinking about next year and how I can make the experience for my students even better… The lessons were very fun and informative and easy to differentiate for any level!

 Get your hands dirty again!
 With this Box you'll receive lesson plans, collection specimens, a bag of fossiliferous sediment, and sorting materials.
 Lead your learners through planning a dig, finding and identifying real microfossils, and curating a fossil exhibit for their peers.
 Your students are active participants in real UW research: the fossils they separate and identify are sent back to the Burke for curation.
+Note: This curriculum is currently designed for Hell Creek participants only.

 DIG: Microfossils Box Lesson Plans